Welcome to today's edition of the Rush 24-7 podcast.

 Democrats never work with us.

-I mean, there may be compromises on judges now and then, but I'm trying in terms of the real meaningful policies and definitions of, say, the role of government.
+I mean, there may be compromises on judges now and then, but in terms of the real meaningful policies and definitions of, say, the role of government, there's no reason to work with Democrats on that.

 They have nothing in common with us on that, nothing of substance.

-So I just I look at it as a sellout.
+So I just, I look at it as a sellout.

-When Republicans want to work with Democrats to get things done, generally it's the Republicans or the conservatives that are compromising everything.
+When Republicans want to work with Democrats, To get things done, generally it's the Republicans or the conservatives that are compromising everything.

-The Democrats never do, or very rarely, unless you have a powerful presence like a Ronald Reagan, who was able to get a lot of things done working with Democrats, but it was a Democrat who caved with Reagan.
+The Democrats never do, or very rarely, unless you have a powerful presence like a Ronald Reagan, who was able to get a lot of things done working with Democrats, but it was a Democrats who caved with Reagan.

 We're the ones caving now.